 Having said this, there are times when I find it really difficult to regulate my breathing and take deep breaths.
 The more I concentrate on doing it, the harder I find it is to do.
 For days like this, I place my hands on a surface nearby.
 This could be a desk, or if I’m outside I’ll concentrate on my feet being on ground.
 I focus intensively on this sensation and what it feels like.
 From doing this, my body is physically reminded that we are grounded in this moment and this distraction helps my breathing regulate itself.

 If it gets to this point in the day, and I haven’t been able to improve my mood or release anxious tension on my own, I always like to tell someone how I am feeling.
 I either text a friend or someone I’m close with and tell them that I don’t feel too great today.
 Opening up with someone is an important form of release that may not come naturally to some of you, but the more we reach out to others the easier it gets.
 This is a regular habit that I have tried to get into, but it can be one of the most challenging.

-If you would like to speak to someone anonymously, you can text SHOUT on 85258 to let them know how you are.
-Or you can check in with a trained counsellor on the Health Assured Helpline or App.
+You can check in with a trained counsellor on the Health Assured Helpline or App.
 Helplines and mental health services are an outlet for anyone who feels like they have something to get off their chest – don’t be afraid to use them.